PictureElement/nextjs-strapi-portfolio-starter/README.md

 App will run at `http://localhost:3000`.

+At this stage, you will see a screen displaying error messages.
+Don’t worry—this is expected!
+These errors will resolve as soon as you populate the backend with the required data.
+Once the backend is set up, various parts of the website will dynamically update with real content.

 ### Quick start (optional)

 To launch both Strapi and Next.js simultaneously from the root directory: